kost191027/progect1/README.md

 # RKN

-**Recursive Kinetic Network** is a self-managed stealth gateway client for macOS and Windows.
+**Recursive Kinetic Network** is a self-managed stealth gateway client for macOS, Windows and Android.

 It combines a lightweight desktop shell, a high-performance native backend, and a flexible network core to give the user a simple flow: